 - Some polished materials such as marble can scratch easily.

-- Some stones are also very brittle and will chip easily.
+- Some stones are very brittle and will chip easily.

 When purchasing natural stone flooring materials it is important to do your research and understand the characteristics of the material you are purchasing.
 Find out whether it is appropriate for your specific application and how much maintenance it will require.
-Ask your retailer multiple questions, and get to know the material as much as you can before you make a purchase.
+Ask your retailer questions, and thoroughly research the stone before you make a purchase.